snail-unamur/snail-website/content/project/msc-victor-santele/index.md

 slides: ""
 ---

-The goal of the thesis is to devise an approach for automated test execution for digital performances developed using creative coding.
+The goal of the thesis is to explore how LLMs and Retrieve Augment Generate (RAG) approaches can be leveraged to enhance automated test case generation in IntelliJ.
+The internship is done at JetBrains Amsterdam.